nat1130/Into-Software-Engineering-Fall-2014/README.md

 # Intro-Software-Engineering-Fall-2014

-A mock up of Amazon in a desktop format created in Fall 2014 Introductio to Software Engineering.
+A mock up of Amazon in a desktop format created in Fall 2014 Introduction to Software Engineering.
 Tools used:
   - Visual Studio 2012
   - SQLite